 - Don’t forget videos!
 Not only are videos fun to watch, they’re also very easy to rewind and pause, making them ideal for building up your listening and comprehension skills.
 FluentU is a great source for video-based English practice.
-It uses real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into language learning experiences.

 Just like with online blogs, there are so many topics of interest covered in these videos, you may not even notice you’re practicing English while watching.

 Smartphones have become so commonplace that we don’t leave our houses without them.
 It’s a way for us to stay connected, to pass the time, to share on social media and even do work.
 There are many great apps for English learning available on smartphones, but you can also use your phone in a different way!

 - Put your phone in English.
 Go into your device’s settings and change the language to English, so that your phone’s menu and phone commands will be displayed in English.
 If you think it’s silly, remember that the smallest details make a difference.
 You’ll get used to seeing more English every time you look at your phone.